jcaitou/square_multivendor_mern/README.md

 -export all barcodes as zip file (?)

 Email hooks:
--when storewide discount is created
 -monthly reports: sales summary, expected revnue

-User settings:
--default inventory warning level (eg. 3)
--default discount opt-in?
--choose whether or not to receive inventory warnings

 Static page content:
 -how to import products